Mankeli-Software/qr_plus/README.md

 #### _Solution_

 This layer adds a time-to-live (TTL) to the transmitted data.
-The QR-code is only valid for a given period of time, and the reader cannot read it if it's too old.
+The QR-code is only valid for a given period of time.
+If the TTL has expired, the reader will be notified of that.
+Its up to the developer / user to decide what to do with that information.

 ### **4. QrPlusMode.sound**